FuyuByakko/meatbot/README.md

 ### A script runner to automate browsing and getting content from webpages.

-#### The original purpose was to automate taking online tickets to a Japanese Yakiniku store.
+#### The original purpose was to automate taking online tickets to a Japanese Yakiniku store, hence the name :).
-#### The idea then further grew and developed, so that it can now be utilized to run any script on most pages.
+#### The idea then further grew and developed, so that it can now be utilized to run any provided script on most pages.

-#### (Single page apps, dynamic pages are not  yet fully supported, but can be circumvented by using delays (DELAY or Check presence) :) )
+#### (Single page apps, dynamic pages are not  yet fully supported, but can be circumvented by using delays (DELAY or Check presence) :) ).

+#### Notice: Please be careful when running scripts received from others, as we allow use of scripts in JS format.

 ***